abbeyperini/100-days-of-code/log.md

 **Today's Progress**: Got add a rating working like a wanted and got edit a rating mostly working.

 **Link(s) to work** https://github.com/brodri4/Gachasphere-client

+## Day 82: December 28, Monday

+**Today's Progress**: Tested edit, got the component to reload on change and added error messages.
+Got delete working.
+Some CSS.

+**Link(s) to work** https://github.com/brodri4/Gachasphere-client

+## Day 83: December 29, Tuesday

+**Today's Progress**: Big CSS update - hierarchical typography and got detailed views working with grid.
+Forms are all tabbable and submit on enter now.
+Small fixes in logic and usability based on clicking through.
+Changes based on Lighthouse score and suggested manual checks.

+**Link(s) to work** https://github.com/brodri4/Gachasphere-client

+## Day 84: December 30, Wednesday

+**Today's Progress**: Built an animated About Page with just CSS and JSX.

+**Link(s) to work** https://github.com/brodri4/Gachasphere-client